 - 1. A candle becomes smaller as it burns.
 Where has the mass gone? - a.
 The atoms have been destroyed by burning. - b.
 The atoms have changed into new atoms that are smaller. - c.
-The atoms have combined with other atoms and left as a gas. - d.
+The atoms have combined with other atoms and left as a gas.\ - d.
 The atoms have formed a liquid that is less dense than the solid. - 2.
 What does placing a lid on a jar with a burning candle and finding its mass as it burns show? - a.
-Mass is neither gained or lost during burning. - b.
-Heat from a candle can reduce the mass of a jar. - c.
+Mass is neither gained nor lost during burning.\ - b.
+The heat from a candle can reduce the mass of a jar. - c.
 Candles can burn without air. - d.
-Vapor from a candle is flammable.

-3. A piece of magnesium metal has a mass of 1.3 g.
-A flame lights the magnesium and a bright light and smoke is given off.
+Vapor from a candle is flammable. - 3.
+A piece of magnesium metal has a mass of 1.3 g.
+A flame lights the magnesium resulting in bright light and smoke.
 A white substance is left behind and has a mass of .6 g.
-Why does this substance weigh less?

-- a.
-The white substance is less dense than the magnesium.

-- b.
-The smoke removed mass from the burning magnesium.

-- c.
-The magnesium loses mass when heated.

-- d.
-The magnesium shrunk in volume to be half its original size.

-- 4. A candle can be relit after it is extinguished by placing a match above the wick.
-What substance is catching on fire?

-- a.
-Vaporized candle wax.

-- b.
-Particles from the wick.

-- c.
-Water vapor from the wax.

-- d.
-Oxygen remaining above the wick.
+Why does this substance weigh less? - a.
+The white substance is less dense than the magnesium. - b.
+The smoke removed mass from the burning magnesium.\ - c.
+The magnesium loses mass when heated. - d.
+The magnesium shrunk in volume to be half its original size. - 4.
+A candle can be relit after extinguishing it by placing a match above the wick.
+What substance is catching on fire? - a.
+Vaporized candle wax.\ - b.
+Particles from the wick. - c.
+Water vapor from the wax. - d.
+Oxygen remains above the wick.

-Extension of lesson and Career Connections:

-- Extensions can include other combustion reactions such as investigating how different fossil fuels burn.
-A piece of coal takes a very long time to burn but propane burns very quickly. - Have students look up different careers in the Oil and Natural Gas Industry.
+Extension of lesson: Extensions can include other combustion reactions, such as investigating how different fossil fuels burn.
+A piece of coal takes a very long time to burn, but propane burns very quickly.
+Students could also create a model using clay, LEGO, or a drawing showing the atoms before and after a combustion reaction.

+Career Connections: Have students look up different careers in the Oil and Natural Gas Industry.
 Oil and Gas Workforce